slobodanvulic/ecommerce-checkout-service/README.md

 The infrastructure layer contains an implementation of Repositories.
 This layer can have references to the Domain and the Application layers.

+## EF Core
+EF Core is used as a object relation mapper.
+EFCore command-line commands for migrations.
+* add-migration create_database
+* update-database

 ## Sequence diagram